Bogdan Bogdanovic NBA Playoffs Player Props: Hawks vs. Celtics

 - The Celtics give up 111.4 points per game, fourth-ranked in the league.

-- On the boards, the Celtics are ranked 18th in the NBA, allowing 44 rebounds per contest.
+- The Celtics are the 18th-ranked squad in the league, giving up 44 rebounds per game.

-- In terms of assists, the Celtics are second in the NBA, allowing 23.1 per game.
+- Looking at assists, the Celtics have given up 23.1 per contest, second in the league.

-- Allowing 11.6 made 3-pointers per game, the Celtics are the fifth-ranked squad in the NBA.
+- Giving up 11.6 made 3-pointers per game, the Celtics are the fifth-ranked squad in the league.

 Bogdan Bogdanovic vs. the Celtics